aws/aws-iot-device-sdk-js-v2/samples/node/shadow/README.md

 ## Service Client Notes
-### Difference relative to MQTT311
+### Differences between MQTT5 and MQTT311
-The service client with mqtt5 client is almost identical to mqtt3 one.
+The service client with Mqtt5 client is almost identical to Mqtt3 one.
 The only difference is that you would need setup up a Mqtt5 Client and pass it to the service client.
 For how to setup a Mqtt5 Client, please refer to [MQTT5 User Guide](https://github.com/awslabs/aws-crt-nodejs/blob/main/MQTT5-UserGuide.md) and [MQTT5 PubSub Sample](../pub_sub_mqtt5/README.md)

 <table>